snightshade/snightshade/README.md

 C# is my favourite programming language of all time.
 Will understand if you speak in English or Italian, might understand if you speak in Japanese.

+**All projects from before 2024 are explicitly disavowed and unsupported until specified otherwise.** Drawing my attention to them will just cause me to set them private.
+Spicier stuff is on [my Git server](https://git.nightshade.network).

 Contact me: `hi` U+0040 `sylvie` U+002E `software`
 My homelab: [@nightshade-network](https://github.com/nightshade-network)